-Two public facility improvement projects utilized \$95,554 in 2007.
-In 2006, a project was completed to improve exterior doors and windows resulting in energy savings of thousands of dollars per year.
-In 2007, the Boys & Girls Club used \$93,000 to replace two of three aging roofs.
+Four public facility improvement projects in low income neighborhoods utilized \$238,930 in 2008.

+The Boys & Girls Club (Census Tract 204) used \$156,813 and leveraged \$27,525 in private funds to eliminate 1,000 square feet of unused hallway space in which youth were unsupervised.
+The games room renovation project increased game room size allowing for increased recreation and education program opportunities, private funds provided for new equipment for the games room.
 Currently, there are approximately 1,200 members enrolled at the Main Branch in Pasco; over 320 youth are served per day.
 Statistics show that since the opening of the Boys & Girls Club, the Pasco Police Department reports a decrease of over 63% in calls for juvenile service in the Sprucewood Square Housing Development, and 100% reduction in graffiti over the last year.
 The Boys & Girls Club played a significant role in that outcome by providing safe, healthy and constructive activities for school-aged children.
 Over the last six years, over \$300,000 in cash has been raised by the Boys & Girls Club to provide match dollars for these projects through private gifts and capital grants, such as DCTED (\$62,000) and Charlotte Martin Foundation (\$50,000).
-One public facility improvement project budgeted for \$40,000, expended \$2,554 for work in 2007.
-An extension was granted to complete the project in 2008.